 Esmie felt a responsibility to help her mother by contributing to the family income, and was on the verge of dropping out of school due to the financial pressures the family faced.
-She told a teacher about her challenges, and was directed to a Camfed-trained Teacher Mentor who determined that she was in need of support and put her forward as a candidate for a Camfed bursary.
-When she found out she was selected, Esmie said, “I could see that my future was now open.
+She told a teacher about her challenges, and was directed to a CAMFED-trained Teacher Mentor who determined that she was in need of support.
+Esmie was put forward for a CAMFED bursary, and remembers how it felt when she found out she was selected: “I could see that my future was now open.
 I was relieved in my mind because I was not going to drop out.”
-Esmie describes a relief from anxiety and stress after receiving Camfed support, and how being able to arrive at school in a new uniform and with all the school supplies she needed increased her confidence and self-esteem.
+Esmie - now able to arrive at school in a new uniform and with all the school supplies she needed - grew in confidence and self-esteem.
 As a result, her performance in school improved.

 “The meaning of success to me is to be someone who will be able to support myself, to provide support to my family, and to be able to address problems that can occur in my life.”

-Esmie joined the Camfed Association, CAMA, after completing secondary school in 2014, and started volunteering in her community.
-The CAMA network places a strong emphasis on philanthropy, supporting members to become independent women and change makers in their communities.
+Esmie joined the CAMFED Association (CAMA), after completing secondary school in 2014, and started volunteering in her community.
+The CAMFED Association places a strong emphasis on philanthropy, supporting members to become independent women and change makers in their communities.
 “We are given so many trainings, paving the way for us to change the negatives into positives.”

-Esmie is dedicated to the development of her community and, with her CAMA sisters, helps students to stay in school by providing essential items such as pens, notebooks, school shoes and uniforms.
+Esmie is dedicated to the development of her community and, with her peers in the CAMFED Association, helps students to stay in school by providing essential items such as pens, notebooks, school shoes and uniforms.
 Esmie has also personally supported six children in school.
 Her volunteer work has included leading study circles and literacy sessions to improve knowledge and learning for children and their parents.